-28.1. (a) The Senate Committee on Rules and the Speaker of the Assembly, in appointing a committee on conference, shall each select two members from those voting with the majority on the point about which the difference has arisen, and the other member from the minority, in the event there is a minority vote.
+28.1. (a) For any bill other than the Budget Bill, the President pro Tempore of the Senate and the Speaker of the Assembly, in appointing a conference committee, shall each select two members from those voting with the majority on the point about which the difference has arisen, and the other member from the minority, in the event there is a minority vote.

-Whether a member has voted with the majority or minority on the point about which the difference has arisen is determined by his or her vote on the appropriate rollcall, as follows:
+Whether a member has voted with the majority or minority on the point about which the difference has arisen is determined by the Member's vote on the appropriate rollcall, as follows:

-- (1) In the Assembly- - (A) The rollcall on the question of final passage of a Senate bill amended in the Assembly when the Senate has refused to concur with the Assembly amendments. - (B) The rollcall on the question of concurrence with Senate amendments to an Assembly bill.

-- (2) In the Senate- - (A) The rollcall on the question of final passage of an Assembly bill amended in the Senate when the Assembly has refused to concur with the Senate amendments. - (B) The rollcall on the question of concurrence with Assembly amendments to a Senate bill. - (b) Either house may suspend this rule by a twothirds vote of the membership of the house.
+- (1) In the Assembly- - (A) The rollcall on the question of final passage of a Senate bill amended in the Assembly when the Senate has refused to concur with the Assembly amendments. - (B) The rollcall on the question of concurrence with Senate amendments to an Assembly bill. - (2) In the Senate- - (A) The rollcall on the question of final passage of an Assembly bill amended in the Senate when the Assembly has refused to concur with the Senate amendments. - (B) The rollcall on the question of concurrence with Assembly amendments to a Senate bill. - (b) Either house may suspend this rule by a two-thirds vote of the membership of the house.